 - MacBook Pro, Mac Pro or iMac.

 - macOS Sierra (version 10.12.5 or newer)

 - External high-performance disk system for local playback.

 See the instructions below for information about how to update your Postgres server.

-If you get a warning that Baselight cannot access the database or read global formats, this may be because the Postgres database access permissions have previously been configured for use by the Resolve installer.
+If you have already tried the previous solution for Database problems and still receive an error regarding database connection problems, this may be because the Postgres database access permissions have previously been configured for use by the Resolve installer.

 First of all, make sure that you are using the latest version of Baselight STUDENT.
 You can check what version you are running by going to Baselight > About Baselight on the main menu.
 Then visit Baselight STUDENT Downloads and download a new version if you need to.

 If updating doesn’t fix the problem, luckily we can modify the database permissions to allow Postgres to work with both Baselight and Resolve: